How to work with source code

 .

-Follow the steps below to sync the source code from @Mkdirs/mkdirs-template
+Follow the steps below to sync the source code from @MkdirsHQ/mkdirs-template

 to your own repository if some updates are available, for example, new features or bug fixes.